Use your student ID number to monitor the status of your application.

 Check for a confirmation email, which you should receive within 24 hours of applying.
 The email includes your eight-digit student ID number.
-Make sure you check your junk mail folder!
+Add @concordia.ca to your safe sender list — and check your junk mail folder!
 If you don't get a confirmation email, call us at 514-848-2424, ext.
-2668 or email email@example.com.
+2668 or email firstname.lastname@example.org.

 Make note of your student ID number.
 You’ll use it throughout your studies at Concordia.
 Make sure you don’t share your student ID number publicly since it’s a key that unlocks services and functions at the University and is meant for you only.

 Waiting for a decision on your application